maheesha999/MobileDoctor-UI/README.md

 ---

 ## 🎯 Project Overview
-The goal of **MediLink** is to make booking and attending doctor appointments as simple and stress-free as possible.
+The goal of **MObileDoctor** is to make booking and attending doctor appointments as simple and stress-free as possible.
 Designed for patients of all ages, the app provides quick access to healthcare professionals while keeping the experience clean, accessible, and reassuring.

 ### Core Objectives: